VikentorPierre/lonme_01/note.md

 --[0]: create user model
 --[0]: create route to registor user and test route with postman --[0]: install bcryptjs for encryption

+### redux error and auth registration and login

+""
+in this section we going to setup our auth reducer, error reducer. and auth action, error action to handle our react compoenent registration and login page

+""